quantopian/coal-mine/README.md

   generated when the canary is created and guaranteed to be unique against other canaries in the database
 * late state (boolean)
+* notify state (boolean) indicating whether a notification needs to be sent out for this canary (used when notifications are being handled by a separate background task)
 * paused state (boolean)
 * deadline by which the canary should be triggered to avoid being late
 * a history of triggers, pruned when >1000 or (>100 and older than one